Lily Vose-O’Neal, M.S.

 - Insurance & Fees: Fifty-minute sessions $120.
-Seventy-five minute sessions $180.
 Sliding scale available.
 Some insurances taken.
 Receipts for out-of-network reimbursement through your insurance company provided upon request.

-- Contact: Please feel free to contact me to schedule a brief telephone consultation to discuss your needs, ask further questions and see if we’re a good fit.
+- Contact: Please contact me to schedule a brief telephone consultation to discuss your needs, ask further questions, and see if we would be a good fit.